colepeters/dotfiles/README.md

 ### Zsh and Git
 I use [Zgen](https://github.com/zsh-users/antigen) to manage my ZSH plugins, because it is awesome.
 Zgen is sourced and applied (and relevant plugins are called) all from the .zshrc file.
 It is installed as a submodule of this repo.

-The command line prompt utilised is my fork of [Pure](https://github.com/colepeters/pure).
-My fork changes only the symbol used to indicated a dirty git branch, and the colour used to indicate current branch name.

 The `gitconfig` included is primarily borrowed from YADR, and includes some sensible aliases and defaults for Git’s CLI. **User-specific Git configurations should be stored in ~/.gitconfig.user**.